Yossef-Ahmed/Yossef-Ahmed/README.md

 ### Here is What I'm Working On 👋

 - 🔭 I’m currently working on ...
-My Portfolio Site
+Finding bugs on Hackerone
 - 🌱 I’m currently learning ...
-The MERN-Stack in depth
+Penetration Testing
 - 👯 I’m looking to collaborate on ...
-MERN-Stack Projects
+Penetration Testing Tools
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... uosefd@gmail.com